davidgraeff/Android-NetPowerctrl/README.txt

   configured for UDP communication.
   Default send port 1077 / receive port 1075
   (can be configured).
-  Unfortunately, We can not use the default ports of 77/75 on non-rooted android devices, so you have to re-configure.
+  Unfortunately, We can not use the ANEL default ports of 77/75 on non-rooted android devices, so you have to re-configure.

-- there is currently no user interface to configure the individual outlets of a device.
-You must set the username/password of a discovered device
-  (and copy it to configured devices) to be able to switch the outlets on/off (which is what this software is all about ;-)
+- Copy a discovered device or create a new one, set the username/password and maybe the ports
+  (for the correct ports, see the web-interface of your ANEL device)

+- Create a homescreen widget for a particular (previously configured) device.

+enjoy :-)

 Copyright GPLv2
 oly@nittka.com